KBBY-FM

-KBBY-FM (95.1 FM, "95-1 KBBY") is a commercial radio station that is licensed to Ventura, California and serves the Oxnard—Ventura, California area.
+KBBY-FM (95.1 MHz, "95-1 KBBY") is a commercial radio station that is licensed to Ventura, California and serves the Oxnard–Ventura, California area.
 The station is owned by Cumulus Media and broadcasts an adult contemporary music format.

 History

 Early years

-The station first signed on December 27, 1962 as KUDU-FM, simulcasting AM sister station KUDU.
+The station first signed on December 27, 1962, as KUDU-FM, simulcasting AM sister station KUDU.
 Owned by Tri-Counties Public Service Inc., it was the first automated top 40 station in Southern California.

 In 1969, KUDU-FM switched its call letters to KBBY and flipped to a progressive rock format with the branding "K-Baby".
-Launched by John Hendrix and KACY-FM veteran Ron Herron, KBBY had the largest share among rock stations in the Ventura—Santa Barbara—Oxnard radio market within one year.
+Launched by John Hendrix and KACY-FM veteran Ron Herron, KBBY had the largest share among rock stations in the Ventura–Santa Barbara–Oxnard radio market within one year.
 K-Baby lasted only four years as the station reverted to top 40 programming in 1973.

 Over the next two decades, KBBY underwent several format and ownership changes.
 In late 1978, Tri-Counties Public Service sold KBBY and KBBQ to Forrest Broadcasting Co. for $1.2 million; the new owner flipped KBBY to a country music format.
-In July 1986, Forrest Radio sold KBBY and its AM sister station, then known as KOGO, to New York-based ownership group Ventura Broadcasting Associates for $3 million.
+In July 1986, Forrest Radio sold KBBY and its AM sister station, then known as KOGO, to New York–based ownership group Ventura Broadcasting Associates for $3 million.
 The station then adopted an adult contemporary format.
 That group would in turn sell the combo in 1989 to Buena Ventura Inc., headed by George Duncan, for $6.7 million.

-The station's call sign became KBBY-FM on September 17, 1993 to accommodate its AM counterpart adopting the KBBY calls.
+The station's call sign became KBBY-FM on September 17, 1993, to accommodate its AM counterpart adopting the KBBY calls.
 In December 1996, Buena Ventura Inc. sold KBBY-FM to McDonald Media Group for $6.6 million, bringing it under common ownership with fellow Ventura-based stations KVEN and KHAY.